wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 DR: Strictly speaking, yeah, but only because I couldn't identify these flying objects.

-JC: OK ...
+JC: OK...

-DR: But I don't believe that I've seen anything that would count as a UFOlike spaceman in the traditional sense.
-I mean I have had, and this is

-getting off track even, I have had what I would consider to be experiences

-with forces, entities, consciousness, or states of awareness that I don't

-know if they could be explained away, you know, simple ...
+DR: But I don't believe that I've seen anything that would count as a UFO-like spaceman in the traditional sense.
+I mean I have had, and this is getting off track even, I have had what I would consider to be experiences with forces, entities, consciousness, or states of awareness that I don't know if they could be explained away, you know, simple...

 JC: Sure ...